ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

 ## Deployment Architecture and Message Flow

-Regardless of the transport between the workloads, we assume the following logical architecture (numbers refer to the sequence of step listed below):
+Regardless of the transport between the workloads, we assume the following logical architecture (numbers refer to the sequence of steps listed below):

 ~~~ aasvg
 +------------+               +------------+